 Project area overview map

-Local stakeholders and the community have welcomed the decision to remove 3km of overhead line and ten pylons between the existing Garth sealing end compound in the west and Llandecwyn in the east at a number of public events held in summer 2016, winter 2018 and winter 2019.
+Local stakeholders and the community welcomed the decision to remove 3km of overhead line and 10 pylons between the existing Garth sealing end compound in the west and Llandecwyn in the east at a number of public events held across the project area between summer 2016 and late 2022.

 We carefully selected the locations to reduce the visual impact of this electricity infrastructure and again, we worked with our group of technical stakeholders to identify the best locations and designs.